sambitdash/PDFIO.jl/README.md

 ### Common

-1. *ParserState* API is still very situational as I was learning Julia. *This is my first genuine application and I am still learning*.
-I feel it's be better to move to *BufferedStreams* APIs.
-2. Error handling is currently fairly weak with only errors or asserts leading to termination.
+1. Error handling is currently fairly weak with only errors or asserts leading to termination.
 Ideally, if the PDF is structurally weak, there is no point extracting content from the same.
 However, not all objects may be well-formed a linient approach may be taken in the PD layers.